 Building your automation pipeline

 The key architectural principle is immutability: evidence must be collected at the time it is generated, not reconstructed retrospectively.
 A log exported 6 months later cannot prove continuous compliance.
-Use append-only storage (S3 with Object Lock, or equivalent) for all evidence artefacts.
+Use append-only storage (object storage with write-once-read-many semantics, or equivalent) for all evidence artefacts.

 # ShieldOps compliance pipeline config